Constellation-Labs/euclid-development-environment/README.md

 ## Deployment

-Configuring and deploying to remote node instances is supported through Ansible playbooks.
+Configuring, deploying, and starting to remote node instances is supported through Ansible playbooks.
 The default settings deploy to three node instances via SSH which host all layers of your metagraph project (gL0, mL0, cL1, dL1).
-Two hydra methods are available to help with the deployment process: `hydra remote_configure` and `hydra remote_deploy`.
+Two hydra methods are available to help with the deployment process: `hydra remote_deploy` and `hydra remote_start`.
 Prior to running these methods, remote host information must be configured in  `infra/ansible/hosts.ansible.yml`

-### `hydra remote_configure`
+### `hydra remote_deploy`
 This method configures remote instances with all the necessary dependencies to run a Metagraph, including Java, Scala, and required build tools.
 The Ansible playbook used for this process can be found and edited in `infra/ansible/playbooks/deploy.ansible.yml`.

-### `hydra remote_deploy`

-This method creates all required directories on the remote hosts, and creates or updates metagraph files to match your local Euclid environment.
+Also, creates all required directories on the remote hosts, and creates or updates metagraph files to match your local Euclid environment.
 Specifically, it creates the following directories:

 -   `code/global-l0`
 -   `code/metagraph-l0`